onikienko/use-chrome-storage/README.md

 const LocalCounter = () => {
-    // if you need to state be preserved in `chrome.storage.sync` use useChromeStorageSync
+    // If you need to state be preserved in `chrome.storage.sync` use useChromeStorageSync
     // for `chrome.storage.session` use useChromeStorageSession
     const [value, setValue, isPersistent, error, isInitialStateResolved] = useChromeStorageLocal('counterLocal', 0);
     return (